 Lemon Asparagus Pasta with Shrimp and Pistachios

-- 1 bunch (about 8 ounces or 250 grams) fresh green asparagus
+- 8 ounces (about 250 grams) fresh green asparagus

 - 1 tablespoon extra virgin olive oil